 Blocked Drains in Yorkshire: Causes, Costs, and How to Clear Them

 Blocked drains in Yorkshire?
-Understand the common causes — fat, roots, collapsed pipes — and the right way to clear them, with diagnostic and prevention tips.
+Understand the common causes — fat, roots, collapsed clay pipe — what it actually costs to clear them, who's responsible, and how a CCTV survey stops the problem coming back.
+Local guide for LS/BD/S/HU postcodes.

 ---